sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * Add SSH keys on Gitlab so you can clone the repositories
 * Set your profile pictures (starting with Gravatar and checking on Gitlab, Slack, Toggl, etc) with an appropriate/decent close-up (or use the [facewall shot](#facewall-shot))
 * Set your e-mail signature in [the format](#Standard-mail-signature-format) below (respect bolds)
+* Set the [Sparkfabrik branded LinkedIn banner](#LinkedIn-brand-guidelines) on the Linkedin profile

 ## Things to do within the first week

+* HR will schedule a call with the employee and her buddy to clarify [onboarding goals](/guides/an-effective-onboarding-structure) and schedule the checkpoints
+* HR will schedule a quick call to introduce the company management to the employee, and viceversa
 * HR and the employee will schedule a brief talk where the employee will self-introduce to the company
 * <a name="facewall-shot"></a>HR will arrange a shooting session for the website facewall (this can also be used as a profile picture)

 ## Things to do one month after the onboarding

 * HR will survey the employee to collect feedback about the onboarding process
-* HR will arrange a meeting between the whole management and the employee to share general evaluations and conclude the onboarding phase
+* If necessary, HR will arrange a meeting between the management and the employee to share general evaluations and conclude the onboarding phase

-## Snippets
+## Standard formats and snippets

 ### Standard mail signature format